Elementor and Core Framework

 “You can think of frameworks (in any language, not just CSS) as a bunch of existing reusable codes you can readily use for your own projects.
 They essentially make your life easier because you don’t have to reinvent the wheel anymore.
 Simply put, frameworks are a bunch of tested reusable codes for common tasks.”

-If you ever use “Paste Style” in Elementor, stop , you are doing it wrong.
+If you ever use “Paste Style” in Elementor, stop.
 If two widgets or more have the same style you should be using a class.
 What happens when you have a dozen pages and you are still using “Paste Style” and then you realize you need to change the style.
 You have to find all the widgets on all the pages to change each style individually.
 Use a class, change it in one place and the job is done.

 Less is more